-Peter J. Blackburn gives us an introduction to the Gum bichromate process including a step-by-step to give anyone a good start.
+Peter J. Blackburn gives us an introduction to the Gum bichromate process including a step-by-step to this alternative photographic process.

 Always be careful when handling chemicals.
 Read the health and safety instructions.